sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 }
 ```

-When your application has set the [`validation`](../../../../reference/glue4office/latest/excel/index.html#ColumnConfig-validation) property and the [`alert`](../../../../reference/glue4office/latest/excel/index.html#Validation-alert) is `Stop`, Excel will not even attempt to return data back to your application if the user input is invalid.
+When your application has set the [`validation`](../../../../reference/glue4office/latest/excel/index.html#ColumnConfig-validation) property and the [`alert`](../../../../reference/glue4office/latest/excel/index.html#Validation-alert) is `Stop`, Excel won't even attempt to return data back to your application if the user input is invalid.

 ### Programmatic Validation